ClaireEberle/Take-Note/README.md

 ## Installation

- To use this program you must install node.js as well as inquirer@8.2.4.
+ To use this program you must install node.js as well and install included packages.

  ## Usage